-2. Click the "Tools" button to access the "Tools" menu.
+- Click Tools to access the Tools menu.

-If your browser has Pop up-Blocking enabled, you will receive a message saying a pop up was blocked.
+If your browser has Pop Up-Blocking enabled, you will receive a message saying that a pop up was blocked.
 Allow pop ups for the current domain and try again.
-The available operations in the given WSDL appears.
-For operations that take arguments you will see primitive argument type fields.
+The available operations in the given WSDL will appear.
+For operations that take arguments, you will see primitive argument type fields.
 The values specified in these fields will be passed to the operations.
-For no-argument operations you will only see the button that has the same name as the operation.
+For no-argument operations, you will only see the button that has the same name as the operation.

-6. Click the "Send" button to invoke that service operation.
-The return value immediately appears in the response textarea.
+- Click Send to invoke that service operation.
+The return value appears in the response text area instantly.

 Two text areas can be seen, each for request and response.
-You can switch the layout using either "Horizontal" or "Vertical" buttons.
+You can switch the layout by clicking either Horizontal or Vertical.

 Viewing the Service Information

-1. Use the small yellow icon with the plus(+) sign to prioritize operation.
+- Use the small yellow icon with the plus(+) sign to prioritize an operation.

 This will be useful when you have a lot of operations in the Try It page.
-Then you can add operations you want into this section and switch among them easily.
+Then you can add the required operations into this section and switch between them easily.